JetBrains/compose-multiplatform/tutorials/Development_for_Android/README.md

 ## Usage

 Jetpack Compose interoperability is enabled on publication level - nothing needs to be explicitly enabled.
-The easiest way to start is to use Kotlin Project Wizard with Compose Multiplatform template - one of the target platfrom is Android.
+The easiest way to start is to use Kotlin Project Wizard with Compose Multiplatform template - one of the target platfoкm is Android.

 If you want to create it manually, the following needs to be done:
 - Create a Kotlin multiplatform project
-- Enable Kotlin Gradle plugin (kotlin("multiplatform"))
+- Enable Kotlin Gradle plugin (`kotlin("multiplatform")`)
-- Enable Compose Multiplatform Gradle plugin (id("org.jetbrains.compose"))
+- Enable Compose Multiplatform Gradle plugin (`id("org.jetbrains.compose")`)
-- Add common Compose dependency to the Common module (e.g. api(compose.runtime))
+- Add common Compose dependency to the Common module (e.g. `api(compose.runtime)`)

 This is it.
 During compilation for Android platform, Jetpack Compose artifacts will be picked automatically.